 2B.
 Aurantieae Reichenbach

-Shrubs to trees; methylcarbazole alkaloids, distinctive flavonoids by polymethoxylation; (thorns +); (leaf rhachis winged), (leaflets alternate); (A many); G postgenitally united; (ovules -many/carpel), (unitegmic - Glycosmis); fruit a ± dry berry with mucilaginous pulp directly from endocarp or multicellular hairs; exotesta mucilaginous, inner walls lignified, often fibrous, exo- and endotesta with crystal-containing cells; (nucellar polyembryony +), cotyledons thick, not folded (not Micromelum); n = 9.
+Shrubs to trees; methylcarbazole alkaloids, distinctive flavonoids by polymethoxylation; (thorns +); (leaf rhachis winged), (leaflets alternate); (A many); G postgenitally united; (ovules -many/carpel), (unitegmic - Glycosmis); fruit a ± dry berry with mucilaginous pulp directly from endocarp or multicellular hairs; exotesta mucilaginous, inner walls lignified, often fibrous, (exo, meso- and) endotesta with crystal-containing cells; (nucellar polyembryony +), cotyledons thick, not folded (not Micromelum); n/x = 9.

 26/206: Glycosmis (50), Amyris (40), Citrus (30).
 Indo-Malesia and the Pacific, also Africa.